-I am currently working towards an Honors B.S in Kinesiology and B.S in Neurobiology at the University of Utah.
-After I complete my undergraduate work, I hope to continue my education in graduate school.
+I am currently working towards an Honors B.S in Biology and B.S in Kinesiology with a minor in Chemistry at the University of Utah.
+After I complete my undergraduate work, I hope to continue my education in a dual MD/PhD program.

 As well as enjoying science and research, I have spent a lot of time working on my writing skills, and I am always happy to look at others' work whether it is a creative short story, argumentative essay, poetry analysis, or technical research report.

 When I'm not at school, work, or in a lab, I like to spend my time with my dog, Jasmine.
 She goes with me on hikes, listens to me play the piano, and sits by me while I read and study.
 I also like to volunteer at the Best Friends Animal Center in Salt Lake.
 Overall, I believe the key to learning is to break topics down to their most basic steps or concepts and build upon them.
 The stronger a student's understanding is of a subject's foundation, the easier it is to learn the hard stuff (and be more prepared for tests!)

 Education & Certification

 Undergraduate Degree: University of Utah - Bachelor of Science, Exercise Science

 ACT Composite: 33